-Analysis of the plans shows that on the whole, producers have made a strong commitment to these issues and are determined to respond to them by taking action, in particular to ecodesign and develop products that incorporate their potential for repairability or reuse, and by offering associated services to ensure that they last longer.
-Although there is no regulatory obligation in terms of repairability, some producers are showing ambitions in this direction, drawing inspiration from the existing index for household products to integrate a systemic approach to product assessment.
+Analysis of the plans shows that on the whole, producers have made a strong commitment to these issues and are determined to respond to them by taking action, in particular to ecodesign and develop products that incorporate their potential for repair or reuse, and by offering associated services to ensure that they last longer.
+Although the repairability index regulations only apply to nine product categories, some producers have stated their ambition to use them as a basis for a systemic approach to product evaluation.

-For non-manufacturers, the actions undertaken in these supplementary areas have often led to eco-selection initiatives and the introduction of product eco-scores, for example, to guide end-users towards more sustainable choices.
+For non-manufacturers, the actions undertaken in these supplementary areas have often led to eco-selection initiatives and the introduction of product eco-scores, for example, to guide consumers towards more sustainable choices.
+This is often based on the energy performance of equipment.